caffienated-nick/SpendBook/README.md

   breakdown, and a 14-day daily trend, all computed from the same local database.
 - **CSV export** — export transactions or debts/dues to a CSV file through the device's native save dialog.
-(Requires a real APK build — see note under Testing below.)
+Requires a real APK build — doesn't work in the `flet run` live-preview app (see note below).
 - **Optional PIN lock** — off by default.
 When enabled in Settings, the app opens to a PIN entry screen before showing any data.
 - **Works fully offline.** All data lives in a local SQLite file